hpi-swa-lab/SqueakByExample-english/README.md

 4. Build the PDF using the Makefile to make sure your screenshot looks well.

-5. Commit! 🚀 The PDF will automatically build on the CI now ...
+5. Commit! 🚀 The PDF will automatically be built on the CI now ...

 6. If the build process has completed, you can watch the results [in the Actions tab of the GitHub repository](https://github.com/hpi-swa-lab/SqueakByExample-english/actions?query=branch%3Amaster) by opening the latest successful build and scrolling down to the artifacts.